This advanced guide to call ads and call extensions will cover all of the ways to drive phone calls to your business and optimize them for success.

 Decide if you want to prioritize driving clicks to your website or calls to your business

 Answer this question by thinking about the value of calls in relation to the value of clicks.
-On average, calls convert at a rate three times higher than web clicks2.
 If a call’s relative value is high enough, you may choose to focus on driving calls.
 If you’re still working to develop your mobile web experience, call campaigns could be more effective than your landing pages.

 If you aren’t sure about the value of calls to you and already have a mobile website in place, start with call extensions.
 If you find out that the value of a call is similar to or higher than a click, consider experimenting with call ads and measure the effects of such a change.